HectareaGalbis/cl-glfw/docs/input.md

 This function sets the position, in screen coordinates, of the cursor relative to the upper-left corner of the content area of the specified window.
 The window must have input focus.
 If the window does not have input focus when this function is called, it fails silently.

 **Do not use this function** to implement things like camera controls.
-GLFW already provides the `+cursor-disabled+` cursor mode that hides the cursor, transparently re-centers it and provides unconstrained cursor motion.
+GLFW already provides the `GLFW_CURSOR-DISABLED` cursor mode that hides the cursor, transparently re-centers it and provides unconstrained cursor motion.
 See [set-input-mode](https://hectarea1996.github.io/cl-glfw/input.html#set-input-mode) for more information.

-If the cursor mode is `+cursor-disabled+` then the cursor position is unconstrained and limited only by the minimum and maximum values of a `double` (in C).
+If the cursor mode is `GLFW_CURSOR-DISABLED` then the cursor position is unconstrained and limited only by the minimum and maximum values of a `double` (in C).

 * *Parameters*:
   * **window**: The desired window.
   * **xpos**: The desired x-coordinate, relative to the left edge of the content area.
   * **ypos**: The desired y-coordinate, relative to the top edge of the content area.
-* *Errors*: Possible errors include [+not-initialized+](https://hectarea1996.github.io/cl-glfw/init-version-error.html#not-initialized) and [+platform-error+](https://hectarea1996.github.io/cl-glfw/init-version-error.html#platform-error).
+* *Errors*: Possible errors include [GLFW_NOT-INITIALIZED](https://hectarea1996.github.io/cl-glfw/init-version-error.html#not-initialized) and [GLFW_PLATFORM-ERROR](https://hectarea1996.github.io/cl-glfw/init-version-error.html#platform-error).
 * *Remarks*:
-  * **Wayland**: This function will only work when the cursor mode is `+cursor-disabled+`, otherwise it will do nothing.
+  * **Wayland**: This function will only work when the cursor mode is `GLFW_CURSOR-DISABLED`, otherwise it will do nothing.
 * *Thread safety*: This function must only be called from the main thread.
 * *See also*: [Cursor position](https://www.glfw.org/docs/latest/input_guide.html#cursor_pos), [get-cursor-pos](https://hectarea1996.github.io/cl-glfw/input.html#get-cursor-pos).